xinwenfu/GenCyber/Python/README.md

 Normally the hash sign *#* starts a comment.
 The first line with *#* is very special and is called the shibang line.
 When we try to run this program, we are going to need the Python interpreter.
 But where is the Python interpreter?
 The shebang line specifies its location, i.e., */usr/bin/python*.
+This is particularly useful when we [#running-python-program-directly-at-command-line](run a python program directly at command-line).

 ##### x = 34 - 23
 This is called assignment statement.
 We assign the expression of 34 minus 23 to x, which is an integer.